Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training: Method

-\textbf{Pre-training Stage}.
-As shown in Fig.~\ref{fig:figure3}(a), we propose a Correspondence Masked Autoencoder framework (CorrMAE) to accomplish this pretext task.
-Given $M$ true correspondences $\left\{ ^{(pre)}\bm{I}_{i}=(\bm{x}_i, \bm{y}_i)|i=1,...,M, \bm{x}_i \in \mathbb{R}^2, \bm{y}_i \in \mathbb{R}^2 \right\}$ selected from initial correspondences using an empirical geometric threshold, the reconstruction task begins by randomly sampling true correspondences with a masking ratio.
-Subsequently, these visible correspondences are embedded into both global and local contexts using an encoder $\mathrm{E_\theta}$, specially designed for correspondence learning.
-At last, guided by the consistency within visible correspondences, the decoder $\mathrm{D_\theta}$ well conducts masked correspondence reconstruction.
-More details will be described in Section~\ref{sec:corrmae}.
+\mparagraph{Pre-training with CorrMAE} We propose correspondence masked autoencoder (\textit{CorrMAE}), a pre-training framework that extends MAE~\cite{He2022mae} to perform masked inlier reconstruction, as illustrated in Figure~\ref{fig:corrmae}.
+Given $M$ two-view correspondences, either ground-truth or generated by a geometric matcher~\cite{xue2025matcha, xuelun2024gim},

-\textbf{Fine-tuning Stage}.
-In this paper, we perform fine-tuning for the correspondence pruning.
-As illustrated in Fig.~\ref{fig:figure3}(b), following CLNet~\cite{Zhao2021}, we employ an iterative network, where the initial weights of the encoder are derived from the pre-training stage.
-Built on the pruning operation, the encoder iterates $K$ times.
-The specifics of the fine-tuning stage are introduced in Section~\ref{corr-pruning}.
+those are selected from putative correspondences based on geometric labels~\cite{Hartley2003} or refined using a SoTA pruner.
+The reconstruction task begins by randomly sampling correspondences with a masking ratio.
+Subsequently, sampled visible correspondences are embedded in global and local consensus using the correspondence encoder $\mathcal{E}_\theta$.
+At last, guided by the consistency within visible correspondences, the decoder $\mathcal{D}_\theta$ conducts masked inlier reconstruction.
+More details will be described in Section~\ref{sec:corrmae} and Section~\ref{sec:loss}.